srinivassaitangudu/helpers1/docs/coding/all.code_design.how_to_guide.md

   - We want to do quick interactions: every day there is communication, update and discussion
-  - Do not disappear for one week and come back with something that makes sense only to you, or that you didn’t get buy-in from others on
+  - Do not disappear for one week and come back with something that makes sense only to you, or that you didn't get buy-in from others on

 ### Hacker laws